Logo

 Cryptocurrencies Available on PayPal (U.S.)

-• Ethereum (ETH) — introduced in 2015, powering smart contracts and decentralized apps.
+• Ethereum (ETH) — introduced in 2015 and used for smart contracts and decentralized applications.

-• Bitcoin Cash (BCH) — a 2017 fork emphasizing larger block sizes.
+• Bitcoin Cash (BCH) — a 2017 fork associated with larger block sizes.

 • PayPal USD (PYUSD) — a stablecoin launched in 2023, backed by cash and short-term U.S. Treasuries.